Back to Blog

 • Empowerment: "Take Control of Your Finances Today"

 When using emotional language, strike a balance between excitement and authenticity.
 Avoid overly sensational or misleading claims that could damage your credibility.
-Your headlines should evoke positive emotions that align with your brand and product.
-Aim to inspire, motivate, and engage potential customers.
+These appeal triggers make ad headlines more compelling when they align with your brand and product.
+Pick one emotional angle per headline and commit to it.

 4. Include Numbers and Statistics